Search Engine Optimization

 - Being too selfish.
 Networking online is not just about getting as much out of the interaction or relationships as possible.
 Make sure that you promote others just as much as you want to be promoted.
 Don’t be greedy.
 Share other people's content and join the discussions on other people's blogs.
 You will only get as much out of online networking as you put in.

 Citations are essentially instances on the web that your Business name, full address, and website are mentioned or listed.
 We recommend creating citations through common local websites such as Yellow Pages, Google My Business and Yelp, as well as social platforms that have become more invested in local search like Facebook and Twitter.
+Here's a few Canadian directories that work great for citation link building:

 - Do you use a social content distribution and automation system like Hootsuite or Buffer